 This page is titled “Most Wanted” instead of “Brick Walls” for a reason.
 Genealogists often refer to dead ends as brick walls.
-While some are walls, many are simply research waiting to be done.
+While some may be walls, many are simply research waiting to be done.
 That is the case with my Most Wanted list.
 I’ve done some research regarding these questions but nothing close to what is really needed to answer them.
-That doesn’t mean I wouldn’t like a clue or two if you happen have one.
+That doesn’t mean I wouldn’t like a clue or two if you happen to have one.
 Leave a comment or email me if you do.
 Click the titles for more information about each question.

 - Theodocia married Thomas Jefferson Lanier in St. Clair County, Alabama in 1897, and they separated in Monroe County, Mississippi a few years later.
 She seems to have vanished, or maybe she’s in plain site under a different name.

 - So far even Y DNA hasn’t shed any light on that question.

 - Proving that John Petty of Bradley County, Tennessee and Whitfield County, Georgia was John R.’s father didn’t help at all for identifying his mother, except that she was almost certainly old John’s wife.